servo/book/src/design-documentation/script/index.md

 }
 ```

 This API for interacting with kittens is safely rooted, but when there are many children the rooting and unrooting work can add up.
-Can we somehow go around this without violating safety?
+We can use the `JSContext` types to ensure code that violates rooting rules won't trigger any GC operations that could observe those violations.

 Yes.
 Remember rusts golden rule that `&mut` can only be hold exactly once!
 What if we have a new type